Hawaii's Ige staves off challenge, will face GOP's Tupola in November

 Other races

-In Hawaii's U.S. Senate race, Democratic incumbent Maize Hirono was running unopposed in her primary, while Ron Curtis won the Republican nod.
+In Hawaii's U.S. Senate races, Democratic incumbent Maize Hirono was running unopposed in her primary, while Ron Curtis won the Republican nod.

 Hirono was first elected to the Senate in 2012.
 She's the country's first Asian-American female senator.